-It is not something to brag about but it is passive income.
+It is not something to brag about, but it is passive income.
 I don’t have to do anything else once I have uploaded my photos.
-I also sell the occasional prints from FineartAmerica which could earn as little as $10 to $70 a month.
-Other times I get a commissioned work that can earn up to $500 for several hours’ worth of work.
+I also sell the occasional prints from FineartAmerica, which could earn as little as $10 to $70 a month.
+Other times I get a commissioned work that can make up to $500 for several hours’ worth of work.

 Here are a few places you can sell your photos to:

-- Shutterstock – The best place to sell stock.
+- Shutterstock – The best place to sell stock photos.

-- Adobe Stock/Fotolia – Another great place to sell stock.
+- Adobe Stock/Fotolia – Another great place to sell stock photos.